bosborne/pyTMHMM/README.md

     $ pyTMHMM -f test.fa

-This produces three files for each sequence.
+This produces three files for the sequence.

 ## Summary file